David Werner: Whizz Kid – US – CD-R [2020]

 The rest of America was probably too busy in 1974 following the hi-jinx of Alice Cooper to worry too much about the ornate song stylings of a precocious teen with a hot guitarist in tow, so “Whizz Kid” was ultimately destined for the cutout bins and had slipped through the digital era almost completely unnoticed.
 You can buy the title track on a glam rock compilation on iTunes right now, but that’s the extent of it.
 Until now.

 Thanks to my wife, who was one of those WMMS-FM listeners [who assumed that Werner was British] I came into the prospect of having all three of Werner’s albums once we joined up our record collections.
 I had always been intrigued by what I’d heard from Werner’s eponymous album for Epic Records in from 1979.
-I’d heard the cut “What’s Right” on the FM-Rock of the day and it really cut through all of the turgid Classic Rock and Southern Rock of the time to grab me by the lapels and stuck with me like glue ever since.
-In the early 80s, I got a Dutch New Wave sampler that had this track on it so I was sated to that extent, anyway.
-When I found out that it was actually his third album, and that he had two LPs years earlier on RCA, it was a bit of a shock.
+I’d heard the song “What’s Right” on the FM-Rock of the day and it really cut through the miasma of all of the turgid Classic and Southern Rock of the time on the FM dial to grab me by the lapels and it’s stuck with me like glue ever since.
+In the early 80s, I got a Dutch New Wave sampler that had this track on it so I was sated …to that extent, anyway.
+When I found out that it was actually his third album, and that he had two LPs years earlier on RCA, it was all a bit of a shock.

 Needless to say, from day one, I had wanted to digitize all three of Werner’s albums, and when taking a trip to Atlanta for a quick birthday celebration for an old friend’s 50th, I was surprised to find the promo-only “David Werner Live” album that Epic Records put out to build radio support for his third album.
 It was only a single sided disc, but it featured songs from all three of his albums and remained the capstone to his recording career.